UW counseling services in high demand, accessibility shown to keep students enrolled

 There has been a years-long increase in students seeking mental health services on campus.

 MADISON, Wis.
-(WMTV) - University of Wisconsin System students’ demand for UW counseling remains high, and accessibility to these services remains crucial in keeping students enrolled in their universities, according to the UW System and the most recent Counseling Impact Assessment Report for the 2020-21 academic year.
+(WMTV) - University of Wisconsin System students’ demand for UW counseling remains high, and accessibility to these services remains crucial in keeping students enrolled in their universities, according to the UW System, and the most recent Counseling Impact Assessment Report for the 2020-21 academic year.

-More than 18,000 University of Wisconsin System students reported staying enrolled in the university after obtaining counseling.
+More than 18,000 University of Wisconsin System students reported staying enrolled in their university after obtaining counseling.
 Four out of five who considered dropping out over the last eight years said that the counseling they received helped them stay enrolled.

 “We have made mental health a priority on our campuses, and we know students are heavily reliant on services our universities provide,” UW System President Tommy Thompson said.
 “But there remains unmet need, and we are going to seek help from the governor and the legislature to partner with us to expand our capacity.

 More than 80% of University students who received counseling at their universities during the last academic year reported improvements in well-being, according to the Counseling Impact Assessment Report.
-The Report also showed the continued need for mental health services.
+The report also showed the continued need for mental health services.